 Membership Committee---Membership is down to 80, from 113 last year.
 Some of the higher numbers from last year may have been due to people from the Midwest chapter signing up during the joint MLA/HSLI meeting.
 Several retirements and hospital closings were suggested as reasons for the drop in membership.
 There are also some new members.
 The breakdown of members by library type, and by whether they are working vs. retired, has not changed.
 Stacey will upload the most recent membership list.

-So far this year, there have been three individual donations to HSLI for a total of $120.00.
+So far this year, there have been three individual donations to HSLI made through the membership renewal form for a total of $120.00.
 Also, spaces for showing interest for volunteering to be on a committee are on the renewal form.
 The procedure for soliciting volunteers needs to be discussed further.

-Midwest Chapter/MLA Liaison (Daneen)—Daneen reported that the minutes from the April, 2014, meeting are posted online.
+RAC Report (Stacey for Rhona)—The minutes from the April, 2014, meeting are posted online.
 Nothing stood out as being critical to HSLI.
 The consultation numbers for the GMR awards are still low.
 This is of concern because applying for GMR grants is a good way for libraries to receive funding.
+Stacey reported that, since chair Rhona Kelly will be retiring at the end of this year, a replacement is needed.
+Michael recommended Laura Wimmer, of Presence Resurrection Medical Center in Chicago.
+He noted that she has been active at IACRL pre-conference activities.

 Newsletter Committee (Joyce)—Joyce noted that there have continued to be regular posts to the newsletter.
 Topics have included legislation, conferences and events, and news related to libraries.
 The highest number of postings was in October, because of announcements related to the annual conference.
 The announcements in the newsletter are often posted to the HSLI listserv, also.
 She added that there have been several improvements to the job board on the website, including dividing the postings into two categories, “General Job Boards” and “Specialized Job Boards from Professional Organizations and Services for Librarians”.